Professional Certificate in Teaching and Learning for Tutors/Demonstrators

 The reflective and practical nature of the teaching, learning and assessment approaches of the module requires that participants have adequate tutor/demonstrator/teaching hours to allow them to engage in the learning and fulfil the module learning outcomes.
 It is therefore essential that those applying for this module can demonstrate that they have a minimum of 9 tutor/demonstrator/teaching assistant hours.

-Due to Covid-19, this module will be delivered online as a mix of asynchronous and flexible learning with regular online sessions on wednesdays between 10am and 12pm.
+Due to Covid-19, this module will be delivered online as a mix of asynchronous and flexible learning with regular online sessions on Wednesdays between 10am and 11.30am.
 Successful applicants will receive a full schedule prior to starting the module.

 When does the course take place?

-Duration: The course is run over one semester with one weekly session of two hours from 10am to 12pm each Wednesday and attendance is mandatory.
+Duration: The course is run over one semester with one weekly session from 10am to 11.30am each Wednesday and attendance is mandatory.

 In addition to attending the two-hour weekly sessions, participants will require sufficient time to complete course assignments and engage in additional reading and exploration of course topics.
 See the Course Structure and Assessment section for more detail.